 Carbon offsets used by companies as part of net zero pledges are literally burning in forest fires, calling into question the long-term viability of this approach.
 (Source: FT)

 There is an inconvenient truth to the boom in renewables, as the share of fossil fuels in global energy consumption is basically unchanged over the past decade.
 (Source: REN21)

 Lofty sustainability targets for 2030 or 2050 from countries and companies no longer matter for much if they aren’t accompanied with transparent, periodic progress updates.
 (Source: Science-Based Targets)

 Sustainability buzzwords sometimes feel like topics trending on Twitter: top of mind one day and nearly forgotten the next.Consider the case of net-zero pledges, announced by a growing number of countries and companies...

 We are pleased to release a new Insight today: "Can AI & Machine Learning Accelerate a 2020s Green Breakthrough?"
-The Insight is authored by our strategic advisor Karuna Ramakrishnan (Facebook Public Policy) and builds...
+The Insight is authored by our strategic advisor Karuna Ramakrishnan and builds on research over the past...

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.